For our second hike of Labor Day Weekend we decided to head to Mt. Hood’s Timberline Lodge and hike up to the Silcox Hut.

 Side trail to Palisade Point.

 Broken Top, The Three Sisters, Mt.
 Washington, Three Fingered Jack (just the very top), Mt.
-Jefferson, and Olallie Butte (post) were visible in the distance.
+Jefferson, and Olallie Butte (

 Mt.
 Jefferson with the tip of Three Fingered Jack to the left and Olallie Butte to the right.